allmarkedup/stimulus-value-bindings/README.md

 }
 ```

-Element attributes as well as text and HTML content can then be declaratively bound to your controller values using [special `binding` data attributes](#binding-attributes).
+Element attributes as well as text content can then be declaratively bound to your controller values using [special `binding` data attributes](#binding-attributes).

 ```html
 <div data-controller="read-more">